harizonelopez/DNI-Chat_Bot-AI/README.md

-# D.N.I.
-Chatbot
+# DNI AI Chatbot

-**D.N.I.
-(Dignity Natures Your Identity) Chatbot** is a simple web-based chatbot application developed using Python and the Flask framework.
-The chatbot is designed to handle basic conversational interactions using predefined responses and NLTK's `Chat` utility.
+**DNI (Dignity Natures Your Identity) Chatbot** is a simple web-based chatbot application developed using Python and the Flask framework.
+The chatbot is designed to handle the conversational interactions using predefined responses by use of fuzzywuzzy process response utility.

 ## Table of Contents